Bacteriophage based technology for pathogen control in aquacultureCoordinator: Mathias Middelboe, University of Copenhagen, Department of Biology

 Partners: Denmark, Finland, Poland

-For more information visit the BONUS projects' website.
+For more information visit the BONUS FLAVOPHAGE's website and the BONUS projects' website.